cmark0v/dopexaudit/analysis.md

 ## Methods and materials

 Clone repo; Get errors; fix typos in filenames and scripts; furnish docker containers with build stack and security tools.
-Run all existing tests, flatten all in-scope code, Read code starting with ```DpxEthToken.sol```.
+Run all existing tests, flatten all in-scope code, Read code starting with ``DpxEthToken.sol``.
 Read docs a little.
-Focus on ```RdpxV2Bond.sol``` and ```RdpxV2Core.sol``` and anywhere I see math, authentication, questionable standards or ambiguous quality I give extra effort.
+Focus on ``RdpxV2Bond.sol`` and ``RdpxV2Core.sol`` and anywhere I see math, authentication, questionable standards or ambiguous quality I give extra effort.
 Scan with `mythril`.
 Work on PoCs using the existing test codebase.
 Try to pay special attention to the interactions between the contracts and foreign ones, as well as potential misuse of libraries.

-The author is heavily conditioned by and a fully inducted member of the ancient cult of western mathematics.